Door and Window Maintenance Tips

-Once you’ve purchased your new windows & doors you’re probably starting to wonder how to properly take care of maintaining your investment.
-We’ve put together a few tips to ensure your windows get the best care they deserve.
+Once you've purchased your new windows and doors you're probably starting to wonder how to properly take care of maintaining your investment.
+We've put together a few tips to ensure your windows get the best care they deserve.

 How to Properly Clean Your New Windows and Doors

 We know you're busy cleaning the rest of your house to worry about the windows too often, so cleaning them once to twice a year is plenty!

 For the glass, any glass cleaner will do.
 However, avoid using ammonia or alcohol-based cleaners as they tend to leave streaks.
 While glass cleaner is perfect for the panes of your window it is not recommended for their frames.
 We suggest using a similar soap designed for your vehicle.
 Do not use abrasive cleaners such as Comet as they have small abrasive particles that will scuff the surface of your windows.

 For anything on the exterior of the house, including screens, heavy rainfall usually does the trick.
 However, if you live in a particularly smoggy or dusty environment mild soap or diluted detergent with clean warm water works great.

 Interior screens can be vacuumed with a soft brush attachment or cleaned with soap and water.
 For hardware components simply use a diluted household cleaner and wipe them down.